tangollama/cis411_lab1/labreports/LAB.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I would stick with a layered architecture and make it more layered.
+I do not think that a layered architecture will be limited when you can add more layers and still implement a database that would allow for researches to examine patterns of volunteer opportunities as a way of determining future grant investments.
+0

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).